wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    Even the system who created the initial token won't see the original value.
    See https://learn.hashicorp.com/tutorials/vault/cubbyhole-response-wrapping

-   Functionally speaking, the token provides authorization to use an encryption key from Vault's keyring to decrypt the data.
+   Functionally speaking, the token provides authorization to use an encryption key from Vault's keyring to decrypt the data:
    * https://learn.hashicorp.com/tutorials/vault/cubbyhole-response-wrapping
    * https://www.vaultproject.io/docs/concepts/response-wrapping
    * <a target="_blank" href="https://www.youtube.com/watch?v=BkL_lYCeCxY">VIDEO</a>: Using the Cubbyhole Secret's Engine in HashiCorp Vault to Securely Share Secrets